About Legacy

 The Nature of God

-We believe in one God, eternally existing in three persons—Father, Son, and Holy Spirit (Matthew 28:19).
-He is omnipotent, omniscient, omnipresent, sovereign over all creation, and unchanging in His perfect nature.
+We believe in one God, eternally existing in three persons- Father, Son, and Holy Spirit (Matthew 28:19).
+He is omnipotent, omniscient and omnipresent.
+He is perfectly holy, loving, just, and sovereign over all.
+From eternity past to eternity future He remains unchanging in His character, plans, and promises.
+God alone is worthy of all glory, worship, and allegiance.

 Jesus Christ

-We believe that Jesus Christ is the eternal Son of God, fully God and fully man.
-He was conceived by the Holy Spirit, born of the virgin Mary, lived a sinless life, was crucified for our sins, and bodily rose from the dead on the third day (John 1:1-14, Philippians 2:5-11, 1 Corinthians 15:3-4).
-He ascended into heaven and will return to establish His Kingdom in righteousness and glory.
-He is the radiance of the glory of God, the exact representation of the Father's nature, and upholds all things by the word of His power.
-(Hebrews 1:3)
+We believe Jesus Christ is the uncreated and eternal Son of God, fully God and fully man.
+Conceived by the Holy Spirit and born of the virgin Mary, He lived a sinless life and willingly laid it down as the perfect sacrifice for our sins.
+He bodily rose from the dead on the third day, forever defeating sin and death (1 Corinthians 15:3-4).
+He ascended into heaven, where He intercedes for the saints and sits at the right hand of God (Psalm 110).
+Jesus will return to establish His Kingdom in righteousness and glory.
+He is the radiance of God's glory, the exact imprint of His nature, the Word made flesh, and He continues to uphold all things by the word of His power (Hebrews 1:3).

 Humanity

 We believe God created humanity in His image, male and female, with inherent dignity, value, and purpose (Genesis 1:26-27).
-Mankind was made for fellowship with God and one another, created to reflect His glory.
+We were made to know, love, and enjoy God, and to reflect His goodness in the world.
+Every person has been uniquely designed, intentionally formed, and deeply loved by their Creator.
+Mankind was made for fellowship with God and one another and created to reflect His glory.
 Though humanity has been marred by sin, every person retains the image of God and deserves to be treated as such.

 Sin